 Tallahassee, Florida 32399-1020

-We have over 30 plus years of experience and consider the most reputable and recommended training provider in the service of alcohol certification.
+We have over 35 plus years of experience and are considered the most reputable and recommended training provider in the service of alcohol certification.
 Our founder, Robert Pomplun, has been involved in the hospitality industry as an alcohol certification consultant, instructor, manager, and coordinator.
 Our alcohol training and certification courses with Robert's guidance have benefited tens of thousands of bartenders, servers, managers, owners, and security staff across the nation.
-Our courses will prepare you and your team with knowledge as the most critical component of responsible alcohol service.
+Our courses will prepare you and your team with knowledge of the most critical component of responsible alcohol service.

 - Mac OSX or better

 - Android-based tablet or phone (version 7.0 or better)

 - iPhone 6 or better (iOS 12 or better)

 - iPad 4 or better (iOS 12 or better)

 - Safari 12 or better